How emcee controls assistant access to Salesforce.

 This page is intentionally plain.
 We would rather be specific than sound impressive.

+Assistant-scoped endpoint.
 Bounded surface.
 Named-user runtime.
-Brutal honesty about what exists today.

 The short version